Locastro’s hit in 11th inning sends Arizona past Mets 6-5

 PERSONAL CATCHER, OR NOT

-Mets manager Mickey Callaway was asked if Nido is deGrom’s personal catcher, given that No. 1 receiver Wilson Ramos wasn’t in the lineup for a third consecutive start.
+Callaway was asked if Nido is deGrom’s personal catcher, given that No. 1 receiver Wilson Ramos wasn’t in the lineup for a third consecutive start.

 Callaway stopped short of affirming it as such, and said Ramos has to eventually catch deGrom starts.
 DeGrom’s earned run average was more than four points lower with Nido than with Ramos going into Saturday’s start.